-Once reported to your credit bureau, the medical debt stays on your credit report for seven years, which is the same time as any other collection debt.
+Once reported to your credit bureau, medical debt stays on your credit report for seven years, the same amount of time as any other collection debt.
 From now on, paid and unpaid debts for medical collections generally remain on your credit history for seven years after being reported.
 Medical bills won't affect your credit as long as you pay them.
-However, medical debt is handled a little differently than other types of consumer debt.
+However, medical debt is handled differently than other types of consumer debt.

 Since most healthcare providers don't report to credit bureaus, your debt would have to be sold to a collection agency before it appears on your credit report.
 Most healthcare providers won't sell debt to a collection agency until you're 60, 90, or even 120 days or more in arrears.
 The exact time this happens depends on your healthcare provider.
 If the lenders you plan to do business with use an older credit scoring model, paying off your medical debt can still improve your chances of receiving credit approval, even if you don't increase your credit ratings.

 If you have medical charges on your credit report that are not accurate or are the result of fraud, you can challenge them with credit bureaus.
 The offices made these decisions after a medical debt review revealed that, for most people, the debt was the result of a single or emergency event.
 The belief that medical debt will magically disappear after seven years may not be entirely accurate, but there are consumer laws that limit the amount of time that certain negative information can remain on your credit report.
 Some scoring models give less weight to outstanding medical debts than other types of collection accounts.
 And while negative feedback on credit scoring can have long-term financial consequences, medical debt creates a situation where immediate sacrifice is also needed.